Experiential Learning Depot

 5. Plan a Trip Around the World Project

-I have my students approach this experience from a project-based learning angle because that's what we do, but you could go about this anyway you'd like.
+I have my students approach this experience from a project-based learning angle because that's what we do, but you could go about this any way you'd like.
 The point is that for whatever reason, it interests the kids.

-I also like this one because it is crosses subjects and incorporates opportunities to build many 21st-century competencies.
+I also like this one because it crosses subjects and incorporates opportunities to build many 21st-century competencies.
 Students budget, plan, organize, practice research skills, learn geography, and so much more.

 Have fun, save time, take a look